Berkeley-MDes/tdf-fa23-baeuke/weekly-reports/week-12/report-12.md

 Also, we a had the Final Project Proposal submission where I kind of collected all my findings into one document.

-Finally, right before the last lecture for this week Rachel expressed interest in joining my project.
-So, now it's two of us working on the long distance communication device, which is very cool since she also has a background in CS and we can work together on software and hardware code as well as this project requires at least 2 microcontrollers.

 ## Process
 <br/>
 First, I talked to about 5-6 senior students about my idea and jotted down some takeaways and suggestions in my notes: